-- New fabrication and fixing techniques will help realise a renaissance of traditional materials once characteristic of the Quarter, but sadly missing from many modern developments.
-Terracotta and faïence will be particularly welcomed. - With the introduction of modern construction techniques, the need to insulate new building to a higher level, and the rise of new technologies such as brick slip systems, the fixing and application of materials will need to be understood and agreed at application stage, particularly with consideration given to the formation of soffits, reveals and the junction between one material or technical system and another. - Proposals will be viewed favourably which illustrate how material quality will be maintained from design through to construction, including through early detailed specification.
+- Use of contemporary materials, diverging from the traditional palette, will be supported in exceptional circumstances, and where a valid design rationale is provided. - New fabrication and fixing techniques will help realise a renaissance of traditional materials once characteristic of the Jewellery Quarter, but sadly missing from many modern developments.
+Terracotta and faïence will be particularly welcomed. - With the introduction of modern construction techniques and technologies, and the need to insulate new building to a higher level, the fixing and application of materials will need to be understood and agreed at application stage, particularly with consideration given to the formation of soffits, reveals and the junction between one material or technical system and another. - Proposals will be viewed favourably which illustrate how material quality will be maintained from design - through to construction, including through early detailed specification.
 Material samples will be encouraged for all new development, and sample panels on or near a site for all new major developments.